odaridavid/Moshey/README.md

 # Moshey
-A train booking app,using Androidx,Databinding,MVVM architecture and Android Jetpack Components.
+A train booking app where users can get to book s ticket based on destination points and make payments for tickets The Project has been built using Androidx,Databinding,MVVM architecture,Android Jetpack Components and Firebase.

+Technologies yet to be added include ;Mpesa Api to mimic payment model

 ## Prerequisites